Viggyvenkat/OncoTerrain/README.md

     self.model_features = self.model_bundle['features']
 ```

-in order to access the features required as well as the OncoTerrain model object.
+in order to access the features and the OncoTerrain model object.

 ## OncoTerrain CLI
 We have built a command line interface (CLI) for clinicians and academics to interact with OncoTerrain.

 ## Computing Resources
-All development was conducted on the Rutgers [Amarel HPCU](https://oarc.rutgers.edu/resources/amarel/) with 256GiB of RAM and 32 dedicated cores
+All development was conducted on the Rutgers [Amarel HPCU](https://oarc.rutgers.edu/resources/amarel/) with 256GiB of RAM and 32 dedicated cores.

 ## References
 If you use OncoTerrain, its methods, or its insights in your research, we kindly request you cite: